Nandhinired/Apache_Airflow_Gmail_Pipeline/README.md

 ### Gmail SMTP Server

-## Pipleine implementation involves the below steps
+## Pipeline implementation involves the below steps

 Step1: Checking if the orders file is available in the S3 bucket